How We Make Our Plans

 That's why we work with a range of organisations and the local community.
 There's an opportunity for anyone who is interested to get involved at every stage of the process.

-Our plans set out where development will happen and how this will occur, in a way that causes least damage to the environment and supports our communities.
+Our plans set out where development will happen and how this will occur, in a way that causes the least damage to the environment and supports our communities.
 Most plans cover a period of 10 -15 years.
 We use evidence and information to understand how things may change and what we can do to manage that change.

 Part of our understanding is built on feedback from the community about what is important to them.
 This feedback comes from local residents, businesses and groups within the community.
 The Council has set out how it will work with communities in preparing plans in its Statement of Community Involvement (SCI).